← Back to docs

 Webhooks

-Webhook signature verification uses standard HMAC code and does not require an SDK.
-See the Webhooks guide for runnable Node and Python verifiers, plus details on the timestamped t=...,v1=... format and secret rotation.
+Webhook signature verification uses standard HMAC code.
+Node.js, Python, Ruby, and PHP users can use the SDK helpers above; other languages can use the raw verification algorithm in the Webhooks guide, plus details on the timestamped t=...,v1=... format and secret rotation.